(Editor's note: This post will be updated periodically to reflect the latest work schedules)

 1 Line train frequencies will be reduced to 20 minutes between Angle Lake and Stadium stations.
 The work requires the closure of one track at Columbia City Station, forcing all trains to use a single track between Mount Baker and Othello stations.

-Trains will run approximately every 10 minutes between Northgate and Stadium stations.
-Every other train heading south from Northgate will turn back at Stadium Station.
+Trains will run approximately every 10 minutes between Northgate and Stadium stations from 6 a.m. to 10 p.m.
+During these hours every other train heading south from Northgate will turn back at Stadium Station.
 The trains exterior signs will say if they are headed to SeaTac/Angle Lake or Stadium.

 A period of at least three weeks in Q4 2022